smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-off-chain.md

     export ANCHOR_WALLET=./id.json
     ```

 1. Download the sample code.
 This example queries price data off-chain.
 By default, the script reads the SOL/USD feed, but you can change the `CHAINLINK_FEED_ADDRESS` variable to point to any of the  value with the [feed account](https://docs.chain.link/docs/solana/data-feeds-solana/) that you wish to query.
+Alternatively, you can copy the code sample below.

     ```sh JavaScript
     curl -o off-chain-read.js https://docs.chain.link/samples/Solana/PriceFeeds/off-chain-read.js